House passes measure overturning Biden’s student debt forgiveness program

 “See, if we legislated using your logic that because there was an injustice we can’t fix it because it’s unfair to those who never had it fixed — means we would never progress on any issue in this country.
 Why do you bring that bigoted logic to this issue as it relates to students but not any other issue?” he added.

-“I demand his words be taken down,” Rep. Virginia Foxx (R-N.C.), chair of the House Committee on Education and the Workforce, immediately said.
+“I demand his words be taken down,” Rep. Virginia Foxx (R-N.C.), chairwoman of the House Committee on Education and the Workforce, immediately responded.
 Frost then withdrew the comment.

 The measure adds another level of attack to Biden’s student debt relief as the plan is also under fire at the Supreme Court, where the administration waits for a ruling on the legality of the relief from the conservative-leaning court.